-Similarly as for Theorem 1, the results of Theorem 3 carry over to wavelet priors over a smooth wavelet basis, leading to the construction of confidence sets with arbitrary regularities $0 < \alpha_1 \le \alpha_2 < \infty$.
+Similarly as for Theorem 1, the results of Theorem 2 carry over to wavelet priors over a smooth wavelet basis, leading to the construction of confidence sets with arbitrary regularities $0 < \alpha_1 \le \alpha_2 < \infty$.
 The undersmoothing factor v_n is commonplace in the context of confidence bands, with the condition $v_n \gg (\log n)^{1/2}$ reflecting the slight logarithmic price to pay for trees noted earlier in terms of L^{∞} -estimation accuracy.
-In the previous statement both confidence and credibility of C_n tend to 1.
-It is possible to achieve exact coverage by intersecting \mathcal{C}n further with another ball.
-A natural way to do so (from the 'estimating many functionals' perspective, see [18]) is to intersect with a multiscale ball (we refer to Section 7.3 and 7.2 in the Supplement for details and demonstrations).
-For stability reasons, this intersection-band seems also preferable in practice and we present in Figure 7 on the right an illustration of coverage of such a band in nonparametric regression.
-Apart from the intersection band, another natural choice is an L^{∞} -credible band.
-Namely, given a centering estimator \hat{f} (such as the median-tree estimator), one can consider an L^{∞} -ball around \hat{f} that captures 0.95% of the posterior mass (see Figure 7 on the left).
-We are not aware of any frequentist validation results for such bands in the adaptive L^{∞} -setting.
-Results for such type of credible sets have been obtained in the L^2 -setting, for instance, in [60].
-To guarantee coverage, the authors need to incorporate a 'blow-up' factor (diverging to infinity) to the radius of the set (see [53] for more discussion).
-Finally, another possibility would be to 'paste together' marginal pointwise credible intervals (see Figure 7 on the left).
-It is not clear how much 'blow-up' would be needed to guarantee frequentist coverage under self-similarity and, again, we are not aware of any theoretical results for such sets.
+In the previous statement both confidence and credibility of \mathcal{C}n tend to 1.
+It is possible to achieve exact coverage by intersecting C_n further with another ball.
+A natural way to do so (from the 'estimating many functionals' perspective, see [16]) is to intersect with a multiscale ball (we refer to Section 7.3 in the Supplement for details).
+For stability reasons, this intersection-band seems also preferable in practice and we present in Figure 6 on the right an illustration of coverage of such a band in nonparametric regression.